k-pusch/insongly/README.md

 ![in songly](https://github.com/k-pusch/insongly/blob/master/insongly/images/insongly_klein.png "insongly")
 <br>

+the project was developed within the context of a hackathon

 this project visualize your most played 50 songs over the last time. using vue.js and the spotify api, deployed via surge.